shubh49/shadowfax-task/README.md

 ## NOTE

 - **Some of the features are not working properly on heroku beacuse of SSL certificate.
 So it is advised to run locally.**
+Need to disable secure feature for the app to work.

 - **Cascading**    - lower camel case
 - **Identitation** - whitespaces